hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `bucket_name` - (Required) S3 Bucket name.

+* `path` - (Optional) Root path to transfer objects.
+Must be an empty string or full path name that ends with a '/'.
+This field is treated as an object prefix.
+As such, it should generally not begin with a '/'.

 * `aws_access_key` - (Optional) AWS credentials block.

 * `role_arn` - (Optional) The Amazon Resource Name (ARN) of the role to support temporary credentials via 'AssumeRoleWithWebIdentity'.
 For more information about ARNs, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns).
 When a role ARN is provided, Transfer Service fetches temporary credentials for the session using a 'AssumeRoleWithWebIdentity' call for the provided role using the [GoogleServiceAccount][] for this project.